tweenrex/tweenrex/docs/api/TyrannoScrollus.md

 distinct | When true, subsequent values will be ignored if they are the same as the previous value.
 The default is true. |
 direction| The axis to observe.  'x' detects scrolling horizontally and 'y' detects scrolling vertically.  'y' is the default.|
 easing | Eases subscribe by a function. |
+endAt | Specifies where the end of scrolling area is in pixels. |
 frameSize | Overrides deltas produced by the timer with a constant rate |
 easing | Applies an easing to the value passed to subscribers. |
 onDispose| Triggered by calling dispose() |